Vresse-sur-Semois The Little Switzerland of Namur

 Léon Frédéric (1856-1940)

-Symbolist Master
+Master Symbolist

 Although his symbolist and naturalist style differs from that of Raty, his presence in Nafraiture for nearly 40 years is crucial.
 He created major works there inspired by the local population.